Click the book titles or cover images to visit their Literary Flits book review pages.

 Americas: Argentina, Brazil, Canada, Colombia, Jamaica, Mexico, United States of America,

 Asia: India, Iraq, Iran, Israel, Japan, Pakistan, Russia, Singapore, South Korea, Syria, Turkey

 Australasia: Australia, New Zealand,

-Europe: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, the Netherlands, Northern Ireland, Norway, Poland, Portugal, Scotland, Spain, Sweden, Switzerland, Wales
+Europe: Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, the Netherlands, Northern Ireland, Norway, Poland, Portugal, Scotland, Spain, Sweden, Switzerland, Wales

 In January I will be highlighting five books by Austrian authors.
 See you on the 5th to find out which ones!